Self-Publishing a Book: FAQs for Authors

 “How much does a book designer cost?
 I am seeing different figures out there.” —Samuel

-Prices vary based on the type of the book and the complexity.
+Prices vary based on the type of book and its complexity.
 Most book interior designers cost, on average, $4 per page for a print book.
 This does not include the cost of a cover, which could be $200 to $800.
 Always shop around, and look carefully at designers’ portfolios.
 I have some designers I can recommend.

 The more specific you can be with your preferences, the better.
 So gather six or eight photos or screenshots from recently-published books that you can show to the designer.
 Most book interior designers will do a sample chapter for you.
 Most cover designers will give you choices to choose from and will be open to feedback and revisions.
 Always ask about samples.